Scholarships & Financial Aid: Why Every family benefits.

 Now instead, consider what we’ve been able to do.

-At the same time, tuition increases, which had been above 5% each year for the previous 10 years, came down each year: from 4% in 2013, to 3.7% in 2014, to 2.4% in 2015.
+At the same time, tuition increases, which had been above 5% each year for the previous 10 years, came down each year: from 4% in 2013, to 3.7% in 2014, to 2.4% in 2015, to 1.9% in 2017.
 Thus scholarship and aid did not cause tuition increases; they helped control them while making the expansion of programmes viable.
-While we have had to raise tuition more than in recent years for 2016-17, this is the direct result of a one off adjustment to account for NHI.
-There is every intention to return to the trend of lowered increases for 2017-18 and beyond.

 It’s pretty amazing when one thinks about it: that the scholarship and aid programme can be such a win-win for all parties.
 Managed correctly—ensuring that aid goes to worthy students that have legitimate need and bring value into the school—it is a programme that makes Cedar more sustainable in every way.
 It provides opportunity to more students.
 It improves ties to the wider community.
 It establishes a healthier bottom line and fuller classrooms.
 And it makes Cedar a better place for all students.

 That’s a winning programme we can all get behind.